trevorcmit/No_Command_ADC/README.md

 Current setup has readings saved as uint16_t (unsigned 16-bit integer) type and sent as an array in a packet.

-These files are protected under copyright by Dialog Semiconductor.
+These files are protected under copyright by Renesas Electronics, formerly under Dialog Semiconductor.
 This repository does not claim ownership or authorship to the files contained within.